 - With a wheelbarrow, dump the fill to begin building the base.
 Take a lot of time to get the shape and slope right, because the next two layers will follow the shape of this layer (so this is the time to make adjustments, not when you’re applying the clay and the topsoil).

 - Keep the fill a foot or so away from the border (you’ll want to place topsoil here).
-In fact, minimize the depth of the fill where it’s closest to the edge, but gradually increase its depth as you work toward the middle.
+Minimize the depth of the fill where it’s closest to the edge, but gradually increase its depth as you work toward the middle.

 - Apply the layer of clayey soil.
 Rake it out evenly.
 Tamp it down.